 The capital is Port-au-Prince, which lies around 15 miles from the epicentre of the 2010 earthquake.
 The city was devastated by that quake.

-The epicentre of Saturday’s earthquake was around seven miles from the coastal town of Saint-Louis-du-Sud, on the south of the island.
+The epicentre of the 14th August 2021 earthquake was around seven miles from the coastal town of Saint-Louis-du-Sud, on the south of the island.